Lucas-Developer/parley/README.md

 Once GPG is installed, you can provide an email address that is registered with the parley server (see http://parley.co) to get started.
 You will also be asked for a password to be used by the Parley service as well as the name that should appear on your messages.

-If you have used a keyserver before to manage your identity with other PGP-based services, you can import that key to use it with Parley as well.
+~~If you have used a keyserver before to manage your identity with other PGP-based services, you can import that key to use it with Parley as well.
 Otherwise, generate a new key to continue.
-This process also takes a moment.
+This process also takes a moment.~~

+_Until we deal with a few issues relating to the way the keys get shared between Parley and public PGP key servers (see [Issue #31](https://github.com/blackchair/parley/issues/31)), we don't allow you to import your own key.
+In the meantime, we have an option to select whether you want your Parley key to be distributed to public PGP key servers or not.
+By default, we will **not** send it, so as not to interfere with your extant public key._

 At this point, your inbox will be loaded.
 The previous steps for registration and key generation will not be required for subsequent logins